 The only other way to reactivate a stale qualification to continue on your journey and take the Bar course would be to complete (or re-complete) the GDL.

 As above, the Bar course must be started within five years of completing the academic stage (ie, a law degree or GDL).
 If you leave it later than that, your law degree/GDL will be viewed as stale and you won’t be able to do the Bar course.

 Full-time Bar course students must complete the course within two years after their expected graduation date (ie, within three years of starting the course).
 Part-time Bar course students must complete the course within three years after their expected graduation (ie, within four years of starting the course).

 Once you complete the Bar course, you have five years to secure pupillage before the qualification expires.
-During that five-year period after graduating from the Bar course, you are free to apply for pupillage.
+During that five-year period after graduating from the Bar course, you’re free to apply for pupillage.

-If that five-year period expires without you having successfully secured pupillage, you can request an extension from the Bar Standards Board (BSB), which has the discretion to do so.
+If that five-year period expires without you having successfully secured pupillage, you can request an extension from the BSB, which has the discretion to do so.

-The BSB would take whether you have been working in the legal profession during that time (eg, as a paralegal) into account when making this decision.
+The BSB would take whether you’ve been working in the legal profession during that time (eg, as a paralegal) into account when making this decision.